kth-gt/cb2442/lab/b1/readme.md

 make sense?
 _Note: if there are too many hits, just describe the top ones!_

-#### Q8

-Considering how many genes you have found, is it practical to examine the function of each corresponding protein by online Blast?
+**Q8** Considering how many genes you have found, is it practical to examine the function of each corresponding protein by online Blast?

 Blast can also be run locally, through the command line interface.
 This allows whole genomes or collections of genomes to be scanned very fast.
 However, it takes a bit more bioinformatics expertise to go through the very large files that are produced, so we'll do this in a slightly simplified way this time.
 Let's look for RNA-polymerases, that is, the enzymes that transcribe DNA into RNA.
 They have already been downloaded from NCBI as described [here](https://www.youtube.com/watch?v=OC74-DpkWjE), using "Bacteria" and "RNA polymerase" as keywords.
-You can retrieve this file directly as [`polymerases.fasta`](polymerases.fasta) Now look into this fasta file.
+You can retrieve this file directly as [`polymerases.fasta`](polymerases.fasta)
+Now look into this fasta file.
 A lot of the sequences are described as “CDS”.

-#### Q9

-What does that mean?
+**Q9** What does that mean?
 What is the difference between CDS, EST and ORF?

-#### Q10

-How many sequences are there in the fasta file?
-This can be quickly counted through the command line.
+**Q10** How many sequences are there in the fasta file?
+This can be quickly counted through the command line

 The first step to running Blast through the command line is to prepare a database.
 You have the necessary fasta files to compare, ie, your unknown bacterium and the collection of bacterial RNA-polymerases.
 One of these files is going to be your database, and the other one contains all of your queries (the sequences to be identified).

-#### Q11

-Which of these files should be the database, and which one should be the query?
+**Q11** Which of these files should be the database, and which one should be the query?
 Why?
 What would happen if you did it the other way around?

-Look into the Bioinformatics Tools booklet to see how to prepare a Blast database.
+Look into the [Bioinformatics Tools Booklet](../biotoolsbooklet.md) to see how to prepare a Blast database.

-#### Q12

-Which command did you run?
+**Q12** Which command did you run?
 Describe what each part of it does.

 Now that the database is ready, it's time to run nucleotide Blast.

-#### Q13

-Which command did you run?
+**Q13** Which command did you run?
 Describe what each part of it does.

-#### Q14

-From all the results you got, can you pick RNA polymerases within your bacterial genome?
+**Q14** From all the results you got, can you pick RNA polymerases within your bacterial genome?
 Give its position within the genome, together with its e-value, length and bit-score.
 _Hint: You might get several hits for the same region, but take into account that a good hit should have more or less the same length as the sequence it is matching to!_

 Now download the file [`fewer_polymerases.fasta`](fewer_polymerases.fasta).
 This file contains only 50 of the sequences from the polymerase database.
 Format a Blast database from this file, too, and run Blast using it.

-#### Q15

-Which commands did you run?
+**Q15** Which commands did you run?
 Are there any differences compared to what you did before?
 Did you get the same hits as you had before?

 Now look at the e-values and compare them to what you had before.

-#### Q16

-Is there any change between the e-values you had before and what you got now?
+**Q16** Is there any change between the e-values you had before and what you got now?
 How do you explain that?

 Not all polymerases are the same.
 Let's compare a few of the ones in the database.
 You can find all of them in the smaller dataset.
 For this, you can go back to using online Blast.